sparkflows/sparkflows-docs/docs/troubleshooting/livy.rst

 Possible causes are:

-* The Postback Url configured in Fire Insights is configured wrongly.
+* The Postback Url configured in Sparkflows is configured wrongly.
-* The Postback Url configured in Fire Insights is not accessible from EMR Livy.
+* The Postback Url configured in Sparkflows is not accessible from EMR Livy.

   .. figure:: ..//_assets/installation/troubleshoot/livy_1.PNG
       :alt: troubleshoot